bocamobile/board-mini/mini_base/getting_started.md

 Get the [https://www.st.com/en/development-tools/stm32cubeprog.html](STM Cube Programmer)
 _sadly you have to enter your email_

 Open Cube Programmer
 ???How???

 Upgrade ST-Link V2 Firmware
 Connect your ST-Link V2 with the mini::base with your computer.
 Hold the Reset Button on your mini::base,
-Click Connect in the Cube Programmer GUI and then release the Reset Button on your mini::base
+Click Connect in the Cube Programmer GUI
+and then release the Reset Button on your mini::base

 ..?

+Disconnect

+Now you are ready to program your mini::base
+Inside the ArduinoIDE go to `File` -> `Examples` -> `01.Basics` and select `Blink`
+Click the `Upload` Button and Done!
+Your mini::base should now blink in the given frequency

 ## hid bootloader
 //
-# Platformio
+# PlatformIO
 //
 ## bare metal
 //